yossadh/yossadh.github.io/_drafts/2018-12-18-bash-good-practice.md

    ```
    Lastly, add more comments, which is valuable documentation, especially when future you digs out this script again in far future!
 Take a look again at how I wrote the comments for insertion and deletion steps in `make_dock_input`.
 On the other hand, do not overcomment.

+   I read somewhere that typically for a given code one writes 10 times as much code!
+That should give you some idea of how much editing is done.

 ### BONUS: how to specify a dynamic list
 This is more of a tip than good practice.
 I often find myself needing to do things to a list of proteins, but I want to exclude and include some of them with flexibility.
 In the example above, `for pdb in *pdb` will iterate over all `.pdb` files in the directory, so the list is fixed.